A Gated Attention Transformer for Multi-Person Pose Tracking: Transformer for Multi-Person Pose Tracking

 \section{\TransformerName Transformer for Multi-Person Pose Tracking}

 On-line methods for multi-person pose tracking often follow the tracking-by-detection paradigm \cite{15_keypoints, detect_n_track, doering18, STAF, mipal, simple_baseline, offset_guided_networks, rafi2020selfsupervised} and usually suffer from ambiguities and occlusions.
 An example is shown in the second row of \cref{fig:qualitative} where the blue id jumps between two persons.
-In this work, we thus focus on learning robust assignments between estimated poses in a current frame and tracked persons in previous frames.
-This is done by the proposed dual-source transformer that combines appearance features and encoded temporal person similarities.
-Since the importance of appearance and pose similarity varies within a video and between videos, in particular when a person has been occluded for a few frames, the dual-source decoder and the matching layer use a gating mechanism to update the embeddings of the new poses and previous tracks and to match poses to tracks.
+In order to make the matching between detections and previously tracked persons more robust, we propose a gated attention transformer that directly learns the matching by a gated matching layer.
+It combines appearance features and encoded temporal person similarities.
+Since the importance of appearance and pose similarity varies within a video and between videos, in particular when a person has been occluded for a few frames, the gated attention decoder and the matching layer use a gating mechanism to update the embeddings of the new poses and previous tracks and to match poses to tracks.
+For example, if there are several very similar looking persons in a frame, the pose similarity can guide the update of the appearance embedding.
+Vice versa, the update will be driven by the appearance embeddings if there is no spatial proximity between tracks and detections.
 Our approach for multi-person pose tracking is illustrated in \cref{fig:architecture}.